Social and behavioral statistics

 I spent five years working full-time in this field, studying student success issues at PAIR, the Office of Planning, Analysis, and Institutional Research at the University of Alaska Fairbanks.
-My work there was presented at the regional PNAIRP and national AIR conferences in 2008, 2009, and 2010.
+My work there was presented at the regional PNAIRP and national AIR conferences.Since the summer of 2017 I have again been doing institutional research for Flathead Valley Community College.

 I also borrowed methods from fisheries statistics to count how many drunk drivers were on the road (just counting arrests mostly measures degree of enforcement, not number of drunk drivers) and analzyed the impact of a tax increase on alcohol sales for Alaska’s Advisory Board on Alcohol and Drug Abuse.